sec-bit/clover-protocol/clover-protocol.md

 Proposed by Barry Whitehat in 2018,  zkRollup is a novel Layer-2 protocol that enables performance scaling of blockchains without compromising security.

-In zk-Rollup, users send transactions on a separate P2P network(usually called L2), a relayer (also called aggregator, operator) collects these transactions, verifies the validity of each transaction, and generates the new state of L2.
+In zkRollup, users send transactions on a separate P2P network(usually called L2), a relayer (also called aggregator, operator) collects these transactions, verifies the validity of each transaction, and generates the new state of L2.
 Meanwhile, it generates a (succinct) SNARK proof, proving that the new state can be transitioned by the transition function formed by these transactions.
 After that, it sends a transaction to a L1 smart contract, i.e., it posts: (1)the new state of L2; (2) minimum bits (13 bytes for each transaction) of transition data; and (3) the SNARK proof that the transition function is valid.
 The transition data is put in the calldata region, which has a lower gas fee then directly put them on the state.
-Compared to other scaling solutions, zk-Rollup has several advantages: it solves the data availability problem; meanwhile, users almost have full control of their funds stored in L2.
+Compared to other scaling solutions, zkRollup has several advantages: it solves the data availability problem; meanwhile, users almost have full control of their funds stored in L2.
 There's no need to be always online to submit a fraud-proof or participate in a game, which is vulnerable to DoS attacks.
 The safety level of users' funds is almost the same as L1.
-The throughput for the live zk-Rollup system on Ethereum is 300 TPS.
+The throughput for the live zkRollup system on Ethereum mainnet (zkSync, Matter Lab's version of zkRollup) is 300 TPS .
 So there's considerable potential to increase this number to 2000 TPS further.

 zkRollup needs to construct a new set of accounts on top of the Layer-1 protocol, as the state of the Layer-2.
 We can set up an off-chain node (called Operator) to process transactions for the Layer-2 protocol and to maintain and update the Layer 2 protocol's world state.
 To prevent the operator from doing anything bad, we require the operator to commit all transaction data onto the chain and then the Layer-1 protocol verify the reliability of the transaction data via a smart contract.
 If the operator simply puts all transactions up the chain naively, the efficiency of the Layer-2 protocol will be limited by the performance of the Layer-1 protocol, and performance scaling will not be possible.
 Then cryptography comes in. zkRollup employs cryptography in two places, allowing Layer-1 smart contracts to verify Layer-2 transaction data at a fraction of the cost of Layer-1 smart contracts.